[AN - There was a weird saving/upload glitch so one scene didn't have final updates in it. Sorry about that!

 "I was fine."

 "You'd been shot.
 Multiple times.
 They didn't penetrate your vest since it was stronger than Ralph's.
-You had several broken ribs from the impacts and have a scar from where your arm was grazed."
+You had several broken ribs from the impacts and have a scar from where your arm was grazed.
+We won't even talk about what happened to your claws."

 "Compared to Ralph I was fine.
 I was waiting for an update on him before I took care of it."